 2. Connect to the backup account

-With the InstantData application window open, select the Temporary File Access option and connect the app to your backup account.
+With the InstantData application window open, select Temporary File Access.

 Note: The account details will already be entered if you’re running the app from the Management Console and won’t need to be changed.

 Select a backup to access and a drive letter to mount to.
 Then click Mount.

 A notification will appear in your system tray confirming that InstantData has connected to your backup account and the relevant backup data.
 An InstantData icon will also be visible.

 The drive letter selected earlier can now be browsed in your Windows Explorer.
 You may view and update files as necessary for the duration of the current InstantData session.